Professional Development in Montessori Arts Education | Video Trainings

 • Receive guidance on crafting comprehensive art lesson plans

-This book caters to Montessori teachers, art instructors, and homeschooling parents, equipping them with the knowledge and tools needed to excel in teaching art.
-By the end of this read, you’ll feel more confident and prepared to create a meaningful art program for elementary students.
+This book caters to Montessori guides, art instructors, and homeschooling parents.
+You will gain knowledge and tools needed to excel in teaching art.
+And by the end of this read, you’ll feel more confident and prepared to create a meaningful art program for elementary students.

-Spramani shares foundational principles and practical examples drawn from her extensive 30 years of hands-on teaching experience.
-Her systems and processes streamline the art instruction process, making teaching art to children a rewarding and structured endeavor.
+Spramani shares foundational principles and practical examples drawn from her extensive 30 years of hands-on art teaching experience.
+And her systems and processes streamline the art instruction process, making teaching art to children a rewarding.

 Spramani Elaun is an author and art curriculum developer from San Diego California.
 She is a homeschooling mom, art teacher with a science art methodology.
 Her success is led by observations and real-life practice of how children cognitively and sensorially process art over twenty years.
 She is the founder of Nature of Art® Art school & Art supply company, Art Teaching Blueprint Montessori Certification Training Program.
 Spramani holds degrees in Graphic Design, Digital Media Design, Visual Communications, Print Media, and Fine Arts.